robbamberg/intergamma-assessment/README.md

 API specification can be found in `stock_api.yaml`.
 THe generated HTML from this specification can be found in `documentation/api-documentation.html`

+### Docker

+Application can also run via docker.
+This also first requires a build:

+`./gradlew clean build`

+Next we need to build the imageL

+`docker build --build-arg JAR_FILE=build/libs/*.jar -t robbamberg/intergammaassessment .`

+Now we can run it:

+`docker run -p 8080:8080 robbamberg/intergammaassessment`

 ### Authorisation
 For demo purposes we have the SecurityConfiguration configuration in Config.tk.
 This disables  Basic Authorisation and CSRF on the API, so it can be tested without issues locally.